Image Matching Operations

 Matching Methods

-Matching methods support both template and feature point matching.
-Template matching is suitable for situations with obvious textures and fixed target shapes, but it is not robust enough for rotation, scale changes, and lighting changes.
-Feature point matching detects image feature points such as corners and edges, describes the features, and then matches them between two images.
-It has strong robustness to rotation, scale changes, lighting changes, etc., and is suitable for complex scene matching tasks.
+Matching methods support both template matching and feature point matching.
+Template matching is suitable for targets with clear textures and fixed shapes, but it is not robust against rotation, scale changes, or lighting variations.
+Feature point matching detects key points in images such as corners and edges, describes their features, and then matches them between two images.
+It is highly robust to rotation, scale changes, lighting variations, and is suitable for complex scene-matching tasks.

 Matching Method Description